hkiang01/valheim-server/README.md

 ## Motive

 Built with security in mind:
-- non-root user for all images
+- non-root user by default
 - minimal packges installed on valheim image
 - separate image for installation and update that runs for a short period of time
   - steamcmd requires a lot of packages containing vulnerabilities